State reports shows COVID-19 amplified issues related to health disparity

-A state report released Thursday focuses on several topics related to health disparity, including housing, criminal justice and education.
+A state report released recently focuses on several topics related to health disparity, including housing, criminal justice and education.

 Chaired by Lt.
 Gov. John Fetterman, the COVID-19 Response Task Force for Health Disparity was created in April.